cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

   });
 });
 ```
+### Using assertions for test verification

-You'll notice that I use the `assert` module of the Deno standard library for doing verifications.
-In version 0.10.0 of the `fresh-testing-library` the `expect` function was added to `components.ts`.
+Functions in the [`assert`](https://deno.land/std/assert) module of the Deno standard library works for `fresh-testing-library` verifications.
+Anyone who has done any Deno testing will be familiar with them.
+However, in version 0.10.0 of the `fresh-testing-library` the `expect` function was added to `components.ts`.
 Like others, this function comes from Preact Testing Library.

 The `expect` function has a number of matcher functions attached to it that do the verification.
 They have a [Jasmine-like API](https://jasmine.github.io/api/edge/matchers.html).
 Some of them behave similarly to the Deno-native assert functions.

-Here's some examples of `expect` function matchers and their Deno-native equivalent (if there is one):
+Here are some `expect` function matchers and their Deno-native equivalent (if there is one):

 | expect function matcher | Deno-native assert |
 | :--------: | :-----------: |